HephaestusVision/hephaestus/README.md

 3. A set of viewing apps for rendering scenes (possibly making use of [VES](http://www.vtk.org/Wiki/VES)).
 The primary goal is the iOS and Android apps, but we also want a WebGL app and the ability to directly download files.

+###Tweet###
+Hephaestus facilitates creation of 3d scenes from a depth camera that can be shared in our online community and interacted with on tablets.

 ## User Stories ##

 An engineer wants to create a 3D model of an object and share it with collaborators across the world, some of whom only have smartphones.
 He connects a Kinect to a laptop and runs our capture application and points the Kinect at the object from several angles.
 The application merges the point clouds and creates a triangulated mesh.
 When the engineer is happy with the mesh, he uploads the object mesh into the cloud where it is available for everyone on the team to see.
 His collaborators can get the mesh off the cloud and view the it via a WebGL/iOS/Android application, or simply download the mesh in a standard file format to edit as they please.